Cloud303/alphafold-workshop/content/01-overview/_index.md

 # Overview

 In this workshop, we will learn how to run AlphaFold using Amazon Omics Ready2Run workflows.
-Then we will visualize our result using Cloud9.
+Then we will visualize our result using SageMaker Notebooks.